lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If any processing step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.

-After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Initiator can compute the key.
-The Responder can securely send protected application data and store the keying material PRK_4x3m and TH_4.
+After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_3m (explicit key confirmation) and that no other party than the Initiator can compute the key.
+The Responder can securely derive and store the keying material PRK_out and send protected application data.

 ## EDHOC Message 4 {#m4}